26 Similarity Analysis

 println("Distances to Nearest Neighbors: ", distances)

-# Step 6: Visualize the points and the query
+# Visualize the points and the query

 f = Figure()